All Episodes

 Hey, like, we got him.

-There's your it's over.
+There's your, it's over.

-They've they've been jumping off the cliff of with three years with this compromise congenital liar.
+And the mob and the media, they've been jumping off the cliff with three years with this compromised congenital liar.

-Well, why doesn't the media care that he's compromised in this case?
+Why doesn't the media care that he's compromised in this case?

-Why doesn't the media care that the corrupt compromised congenital liar Adam Schiff did in fact lie to them when he said, Oh, we have not had con we'd like to have contact with we have not had contact.
+Why doesn't the media care that the corrupt, compromised, congenital liar Adam Schiff did in fact lie to them when he said, we have not had, we'd like to have contact with us.

-Then I had to walk it back.
+Now I had to walk it back.

-The Republicans get that treatment by the mob?
+Do Republicans get that treatment by the mob?

-How does he get how does he get these idiots to follow him off the cliff again?
+How does he get, how does he get these idiots to follow him off the cliff again?

 Well, he does.

-Got Nancy Pelosi to take it right out of Gerald Nadler's hands and put it in the compromise corrupt congenital liar's hands.
+Got Nancy Pelosi to take it right out of Gerald Nadler's hands and put it in the compromise corrupt congenital liars hands.

 And you have this big explosion.